Craig Neal: High school

-Raised in Washington, Indiana, Neal played high school basketball at Washington High School, where his father Stan was head coach.
-Steve Alford would later employ Neal as an assistant coach.
-As a senior in 1983, Neal earned all-American and all-state honors.
+He was brought up in Washington, Indiana, where he played high school basketball at Washington High School, coached by his father, Stan.
+As a senior in 1983, he earned all-American and all-state honors, averaging 27.6 points per game and leading his 25-2 Washington High School team to the semi-state finals.
+He scored 1,440 points in his Hatchets career.

 College playing career

-In 1982, Neal signed with the Georgia Institute of Technology (Georgia Tech) to play basketball under Bobby Cremins.
+In 1982, Neal signed with the Georgia Institute of Technology (Georgia Tech) to play basketball under coach Bobby Cremins.

 Neal played for the Georgia Tech Yellow Jackets from 1983 to 1988.
-Due to a season-ending injury, Neal played only four games in his sophomore season in 1984–85 and took a redshirt that year.
+Due to a season-ending injury, Neal played only four games in his sophomore season in 1984–85 and redshirted that year.
 As a senior in 1987–88, Neal set the ACC single-season record with 303 assists while averaging a league-best 9.5 assists per game in addition to 7.7 points.

-During Neal's time at Georgia Tech, the Yellow Jackets made the 1984 NIT and subsequent NCAA Tournaments he following four years.
+During Neal's time at Georgia Tech, the Yellow Jackets made the 1984 NIT and subsequent NCAA Tournaments the following four years, including trips to the Elite Eight in 1985 and Sweet Sixteen in 1986.

+Neal graduated with a bachelor's degree in management in 1988.

 Professional playing career

 In the 1988 NBA draft, the Portland Trail Blazers picked Neal in the third round, 71st overall.
 Neal began his basketball career playing for the Jacksonville Hooters of the USBL.
 In his rookie NBA season, Neal played 21 games for the Portland Trail Blazers before being waived on January 11, 1989.
-On February 3, Neal signed as a free agent with the Miami Heat and played 32 games off the bench.
+On February 3, Neal signed as a free agent with the Miami Heat and played 32 games.

 After playing in the CBA in the 1989–90 season, Neal returned to the NBA in 1990 as a free agent with the Chicago Bulls but was released before the regular season.
 On February 12, 1991, Neal signed with the Denver Nuggets.
 In 10 games, Neal averaged 12.5 minutes and 4.4 points before being waived on March 3.

-Neal later played for the Florida Jades of the World Basketball League in 1991 and was the Most Valuable Player in the 1991 WBL All-Star Game.
+Neal later played for the Florida Jades of the World Basketball League in 1991 and he was the Most Valuable Player in the 1991 WBL All-Star Game.

 Neal served as a player and coach for the Fort Wayne Fury of the CBA in 1994–95.

 NBA scouting and coaching career

 In 1996, Neal joined the Toronto Raptors of the NBA as a scout before becoming an assistant coach for the team under Lenny Wilkens in 2000.
 For three years, Neal coached the Raptors' summer league team and led pre-draft workouts for prospects.
-In the 2003–04 season, Neal was a scout and player development assistant for the Raptors.
+After Wilkens was fired, Neal returned to a scouting role for the Raptors during the 2003–04 season.